Michael Hicks (British Army officer)

 Major-General William Michael Ellis Hicks (2 June 1928 – 27 December 2008) was a British Army officer.

 Military career

 Educated at Eton College and the Royal Military Academy Sandhurst, Hicks was commissioned into the Coldstream Guards in 1948.
 He became commanding officer of 1st Battalion the Coldstream Guards in 1970 and was deployed to Northern Ireland during the Troubles.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 1980 New Year Honours.
 He went on to be commander of the 4th Guards Armoured Brigade in Münster in 1974, Brigadier on the General Staff at UK Land Forces in 1976 and General Officer Commanding North West District in 1980 before retiring in 1983.

 He was appointed a Companion of the Order of the Bath in the 1982 Birthday Honours.

 In 1950 he married Jean Hilary Duncan; they had three sons.
 He died on 27 December 2008.